irwtdvoys/aoc-2024/readme.md

 ##### Day 10

 Recursive Depth First Search.
 Returned a list of end points reached with each path.
 Counted unique for part 1 and all of them for part 2.

+##### Day 11

+Only performed the calculation once for each stone type and kept counts as the order was not relevant for scoring.